A smart TV or home cinema set? Here’s what you need

 Controlling your TV with your smartphone through one of the native apps that most manufacturers provide has become child’s play as well.
 Simply install the app on your phone and most of your traditional remote’s actions can be performed with a touch or gesture.

 How about your good old ‘dumb’ TV?

 Chances are you still have a traditional TV, but that doesn’t mean you have no options to smarten up your set-up.
-Numerous solutions are currently available on the market, the most well-known and easiest to use of which is probably the Google Chromecast which retails for under €40.
+Numerous solutions are currently available on the market, the most well-known and easiest to use is probably the Google Chromecast which retails for under €40.
 Just pop the Chromecast into your TV’s HDMI-input, connect it to your WiFi and most content from your smartphone, tablet or computer can be displayed on your TV.
 The Chromecast simply retrieves the materials from Google’s servers and then sends it to your TV.

 Smart home cinema systems

 All-in-one home cinema systems will usually only have a number of the smart functions that you find on Smart TVs.
 Often only the most important video streaming services will be available.
 Consider smart home cinema systems as a dressed down version of Smart TV platforms on TVs.
 Smart home cinema systems can usually be controlled and connected to the internet over WiFi or with an ethernet cable.

 Smart receivers, also called network AV-receivers, are a step up from all-in-one home cinema systems, with more functions and services.
 Manufacturers of these receivers have developed native apps to control the receivers so that you get access to most features and functions, including music streaming services such as Spotify, Google Play Music or Apple Music.